Professional Development, Commissions, Philanthropy

 present to past

 The Sarah West Artistic Mentoring Program announced debut collaboration with local area schools, via the Sarah West Artistic Mentoring Program’s Extended Day After School Classes, providing local school age students with educational and cultural enriched classes at their local school.
-Spring Session for this program will begin March 2018 at Wacoochee Elementary School, Salem, Alabama.
+Spring Sessions opened March 2018 at Wacoochee Elementary School, Salem, Alabama and at West Smiths Station Elementary School in Smiths Station.

 In January of 2018, Sarah West and Michele West presented the Mayor of Smiths Station with proposal to establish a Community Journal for posterity.
 The Smiths Station Community Journal Volume I was introduced at the Sarah West Gallery of Fine Art.
 Community citizens, neighbors and friends of all ages are encouraged to record entries of local events and daily life.
 Each Volume will be archived for posterity.